 Signs and symptoms of iron deficiency

 A person who is iron deficient may also be anemic and as a result may have one or more symptoms of anemia.
-These can include, chronic fatigue, weakness, dizziness, headaches, depression, sore tongue, sensitivity to cold (low body temp), shortness of breath doing simple tasks (climbing stairs, walking short distances, doing housework), restless legs syndrome, and loss of interest in work, recreation, relationships and intimacy.
+These can include, chronic fatigue, weakness, dizziness, headaches, depression, sore tongue, sensitivity to cold (low body temp), shortness of breath doing simple tasks (climbing stairs, walking short distances, doing housework), restless legs syndrome, pica (the desire to chew ice or non-food items,) and loss of interest in work, recreation, relationships, and intimacy.

 Causes iron deficiency

 Iron deficiency can be the result of numerous and multiple causes.
 These fall into two broad categories: an increased need for iron and/or decreased intake or absorption of iron.

 Iron deficiency can occur during rapid periods of growth.
 For this reason nature makes certain that developing fetuses, newborns and infants up until the age of about six months have an ample supply of iron.
 Conditions that result in iron deficiency include blood loss from heavy menstruation, pregnancy, frequent or excessive blood donation, fibroids, digestive tract disease (including infections), as well as surgeries and accidents.
 Iron deficiency can also be caused by certain medications, some dietary supplements or substances that cause bleeding such as pain relievers with aspirin, and also as a result of poisoning from lead, toxic chemicals or alcohol abuse.

 Decreased intake or absorption